steadylearner/Steadylearner/post/rust-How to use datas to build sitemap with Rust Diesel.md

 <loc>https://www.steadylearner.com/blog/read/How-to-build-a-dynamic-sitemap-with-Rust-Diesel</loc>
 ```

-and others with various blog titles are written for your sitemap.xml file with your static routes .
+and others with various blog titles are written for your sitemap.xml file with your static routes.

 <br />